dashpay/tenderdash/docs/architecture/adr-d001-inter-validator-set-messaging.md

    1. Addition of new field on Tenderdash
    2. Update of end-to-end tests to reflect ABCI protocol changes
    3. Implementation of ABCI protocol changes inside the ABCI application
-3. Implementation of dedicated slots for Intra Validator Set connectivity within Tenderdash
-4. Tenderdash reactions on Validator Set rotation events:
+3. Tenderdash reactions on Validator Set rotation events:
    1. Storing and updating Validator Set members network addresses
    2. Establishing connections within Validator Sets
    3. Unit tests that emulate and validate Inter Validator Set communication
-5. Implementation of end-to-end tests to verify Full node "starving" scenarios
+4. Implementation of end-to-end tests to verify Full node "starving" scenarios

 ### Will these changes require a breaking (major) release?